 - Prepare the tomato sauce by chopping the onion and garlic finely.
 Stir fry them in olive oil for a minute and add the tomato puree.
 Let it simmer on low heat for 45 minutes.32 ounces organic tomato sauce, 1 onion, 2 garlic cloves, 2 tablespoons olive oil extra-virgin

 - Remove eggplant's excess salt.
 Wash the eggplants from the extra coarse salt.
 Then, dry them with a tablecloth.
 Oil a tray and put them on it with a splash of extra virgin oil.
 Put them in the oven and grill for 10-15 minutes.3 eggplants, 1 tablespoon olive oil extra-virgin

 - Shred your vegan mozzarella cheese or grind it with and shredder (in case you are not using shredded mozzarela cheese).1 pound vegan mozzarella cheese

 - Season tomato sauce.
 Go back to your tomato sauce and add the basil leaves, sugar, salt, and pepper and take them out of the heat.1 cup basil leaves, 1 tablespoon fine salt, 1 tablespoon sugar, 1 teaspoon black pepper

 - Remove from oven.
 Take the eggplant out of the oven and prepare the tray where you are going to assemble the dish.

 - Assemble.
-Place a layer of tomato sauce, followed by a layer of grilled eggplant, salt, and pepper, followed by mozzarella and parmesan cheese.3 eggplants, 1 pound vegan mozzarella cheese, 32 ounces organic tomato sauce, 5 ounces vegan parmesan cheese
+Place a layer of tomato sauce, followed by a layer of grilled eggplant, salt, and pepper, followed by mozzarella and parmesan.3 eggplants, 1 pound vegan mozzarella cheese, 32 ounces organic tomato sauce, 5 ounces vegan parmesan cheese

 - Repeat until you fill the pan, making sure you finish with a layer of tomato sauce, mozzarella, and parmesan cheese to ensure it looks well grilled.